CarlSargunar/Umbraco-Docker-Workshop/0-Prerequisites.md

 dotnet sdk check
 ```

-This workshop will require version 8.0 of the SDK, preferrably the latest version available.
+This workshop will require version 8.0 of the SDK, preferably the latest version available.
 If you need to download the SDK, you can do so from [https://aka.ms/dotnet-core-download](https://aka.ms/dotnet-core-download).

 It's also useful to have the .NET 9 SDK installed for some of the bonus content, but this is not required for the main workshop.